 Bangkok is a huge city and it’s always hot, the streets aren’t very clean (especially downtown) so it might be tempting to go places via taxi or booking a tour bus.
 But dare to venture and go for a walk on foot, especially if it’s your first time in South-East Asia and Thailand.
 It isn’t always pretty but you have to see the real Bangkok and the only way to do that is walking on foot.

 Visit the Grand Palace

-The Grand Palace is the number one attraction in Bangkok and it’s a must see, however be prepared to spend your entire day visiting it.
-Also, keep in mind that the entrance to the complex closes 15.30.
+The Grand Palace is the number one attraction in Bangkok and it’s a must-see, however, be prepared to spend your entire day visiting it.
+Also, keep in mind that the entrance to the complex closes at 15.30.
 Plan your trip with enough time to spare traveling to it.
 It’s a huge complex and you have to walk a mile or two to the actual entrance – access is closed for transport quite far away from it.

 As in many places in Bangkok, the main attraction is not all there is to it.
 There are a lot of objects of interest walking up to the Grand Palace, such as the Ministry of Defense and even Wat Pho.

 Visit Wat Pho

 Wat Pho is home to the giant reclining Buddha which we mentioned before.
 But not only that.
 It has amazing gardens that are really worth visiting.
 The impressive ornate Buddhist stupas that contain the ashes of the royal family are a thing to behold.